Food and Drink on the National Three Peaks Challenge

 Electrolyte drinks or tablets can help replace salts lost through sweating, particularly on warmer days.
 Tea and coffee provide a caffeine boost but shouldn't replace water as your main fluid intake.

-On our Open and Private guided challenges, we provide regular water top-ups so you don't need to carry large quantities on each mountain.
+On our Guided and Private challenges, we provide regular water top-ups so you don't need to carry large quantities on each mountain.

 Eating on the mountains